OpenModelica/OpenModelica/doc/UsersGuide/source/solving.rst

 Modelica offers the homotopy operator [#f5]_ to formulate actual and simplified expression for equations.
 OpenModelica has different solvers available for non-linear systems.
-If the homotopy operator is used inside the model or simulation flag :ref:` homotopyOnFirstTry <simflag-homotopyOnFirstTry>` is set OpenModelica will use the homotopy method on the first try.
+Initializing with homotopy on the first try is default if a homotopy operator is used.
+It can be switched off with :ref:`noHomotopyOnFirstTry <simflag-noHomotopyOnFirstTry>`.
 For more details on the homotopy method see :cite:`openmodelica.org:doc-extra:ochel2013initialization`.

 Several compiler and simulation flags influence initialization with homotopy:
 :ref:`--homotopyApproach <omcflag-homotopyApproach>`,